-2.1.
 Psychographic measurement

 Measuring lifestyle was always a great concern.
 One of the earliest forms of lifestyle measurements is AIO rating which looks at how the people examined spend their time (Activities), what they place importance on in their immediate surroundings (Interests), how they view themselves and the world around them (Opinions).
 Then, some basic characteristics are added, such as stage in life cycle income, and where they live (Plummer 1974).
 These were later completed and replaced by methods that took values into consideration (Rokeach 1973; Schwartz and Bilsky 1990).
 Values are 'desirable, trans-situational goals, varying in importance, that serve as guiding principles in people's lives' (Vyncke 2002, pp.448).
 Some of the best known value based methods are VALS (Reece 1989; Shih 1986), and Kahle's (1983) LOV (List of Values).
 Novak and MacEvoy (1990) found that if demographic variables are added to the LOV method, it proves to be a better choice.
 This calls our attention to the fact that although methods containing psychological elements give a deeper insight into segments, this does not mean that we could forget about the efficiency of demographic criteria in a thorough research.
-Speaking of lifestyle-based segmentation methods, we need to mention the Sinus Milieu model2 which is primarily employed in Germany and Austria.
+Speaking of lifestyle-based segmentation methods, we need to mention the Sinus Milieu model which is primarily employed in Germany and Austria.

 The practical application of lifestyle-based segmentation is especially suitable in marketing communication, the market of leisure activities, in Internet advertising, apparel marketing and banking, but even in the non-profit sector - e.g. for museums.
 Knowing the lifestyle of the target group can assist marketing communication to approach consumers with appropriate messages through the channel that suits the segment the best (Edris-Meidan 1989; Vyncke 2002).
-In the leisure activities market (Green et al. 2006), just as in banking (Peltier et al.
+In the leisure activities market (Green et al. 2006), just as in banking (Peltier et al. 2002), apparel marketing (Richards-Sturman 1977) or museum marketing (Todd-Lawson, 2001), it is important to know the lifestyle of our target market, so that we can offer them with suitable recreational or cultural activities.
+Investigating e-commerce, Yang (2004) found that attitudes to online purchases - which a consumer's lifestyle may refer to - crucially influence the efficiency of marketing communication on the Internet.